Flow around a Cylinder Using the Sharp Interface Method#

 Simulation schematic

-This case uses a cartesian structured rectangular mesh, and we define the position and radius of the immersed boundary.
+This case uses a cartesian structured rectangular mesh, and we define the position and radius of the immersed cylinder.

 The mesh is defined using the following subsection.